-You may mail premium payment checks directly to us.
+We will send you a notice informing you on the monthly Part D late enrollment penalty amount.
+You may mail your Part D late enrollment penalty check directly to us.
 We must receive your check payable to "Alignment Health Plan" on or before the last day of the month preceding the month of coverage at the following address: